Pão de Queijo (Brazilian Cheese Bread)

 Pão de queijo (“cheese bread” in Portuguese) is a small, baked cheese roll—a popular snack and breakfast food in Brazil.
 I like to use them for sliders, eggs Benedict, BLTs, stuffed with tuna or egg salad — really, they are so versatile, you can stuff them with just about anything and they’d be delicious.
 They are also good dipped in tomato soup!
 And, they are gluten free.

-Brazilian cheese bread is best eaten warm and can be reheated for later use.
+Brazilian cheese bread is best eaten warm and can be reheated or toasted for later use.

 Pão de Queijo — Basic Recipe